A Twist in Time

 "Tsunade-sama, may I ask what your plan is?"
 Sakura asked hesitantly.
 She had a nagging feeling that her mentor was withholding a crucial piece of information.

 Tsunade lowered her eyes to the desk and paused before answering.
 "Sakura, in the years I have known you, you have flourished not only as my apprentice, but as an independent and determined warrior.
-You have demonstrated fierce loyalty to my village and most importantly of all… you are trustworthy."
+You have demonstrated fierce loyalty to my village and most importantly of all… I trust you."

 Sakura stared on blankly.
 This is hardly a time for flattery.
 What is she getting at?